artbox-admin/automatic-app-landing-page/_pages/presskit.md

 ### Artbox - Crafting Memories

-Artbox is the stand-out solution for documenting arts and crafts.
-Whether you’re an artist wanting to document your sketches and paintings, a creator needing to capture your knitting and crocheting creations, or a parent who has creative kids at home, Artbox is the quintessential app for crafting memories.
+Artbox is the stand-out solution for digitall securing arts and crafts.
+Whether you’re an artist wanting to document your sketches and paintings, a creator needing to capture your knitting and crocheting creations, or a parent who has creative kids at home, Artbox is the best app for crafting memories.

 ![](/assets/promo6.png)<br><br>

-Get started by adding your artist profiles.
-You can add as many as you'd like!
+Get started by adding and customizing your artist profiles.
 Then you can start adding projects to populate your gallery.

 Artbox features a native and refreshing user experience.
 There is no limit on how many projects you can add.
 You can easily find your favorites or search for projects by keyword.